Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees

-It is obvious that local times are crucial in the study of cover times, since To this end, it turns out that it is convenient to decompose the random walk into excursions at $v_0 \in V$.
+To this end, it turns out that it is convenient to decompose the random walk into excursions at $v_0 \in V$.
 This motivates the following definition of the inverse local time $\tau(t)$:

-We study the cover time via analyzing the local time process $\{L^v_{\tau(t)}: v\in V\}$.
+We study the cover time via analyzing the local time process $\{L^v_{\tau(t)}\dvtx v\in V\}$.
 In this way, we measure the cover time in terms of $\tau(t)$ and note that the random walk is always at $v_0$ at $\tau(t)$.

-{\bf Dynkin Isomorphism theory.} The distribution of the local times for a Borel right process can be fully characterized by a certain associated Gaussian processes; results of this flavor go by the name of \emph{Dynkin Isomorphism theory}.
-Several versions have been developed by Ray \cite{Ray63} and Knight \cite{Knight63}, Dynkin \cite{Dynkin83, Dynkin84}, Marcus and Rosen \cite{MR92, MR01}, Eisenbaum \cite{Eisenbaum95} and Eisenbaum, Kaspi, Marcus, Rosen and Shi \cite{EKMRS00}.
-In what follows, we present the second Ray-Knight theorem in the special case of a continuous-time random walk.
+\textit{Dynkin isomorphism theory.} The distribution of the local times for a Borel right process can be fully characterized by a certain associated Gaussian processes; results of this flavor go by the name of \textit{Dynkin isomorphism theory}.
+Several versions have been developed by Ray \cite{Ray63} and Knight \cite{Knight63}, Dynkin \cite{Dynkin83,Dynkin84}, Marcus and Rosen \cite{MR92,MR01}, Eisenbaum \cite{Eisenbaum95} and Eisenbaum et al. \cite {EKMRS00}.
+In what follows, we present the second Ray--Knight theorem in the special case of a continuous-time random walk.
 It first appeared in \cite{EKMRS00}; see also Theorem 8.2.2 of the book by Marcus and Rosen \cite{MR06} (which contains a wealth of information on the connection between local times and Gaussian processes).
-It is easy to verify that the continuous-time random walk on a connected graph is indeed a recurrent strongly symmetric Borel right process (see, e.g.,\cite{MR06} for relevant definitions).
+It is easy to verify that the continuous-time random walk on a connected graph is indeed a recurrent strongly symmetric Borel right process; see, for example, \cite{MR06} for relevant definitions.
 Furthermore, in the case of random walk, the associated Gaussian process turns out to be the GFF on the underlying network.